Swap Dynamics in Single-Peaked Housing Markets: Experimental study

-Another important observation is that $C_2$ performs significantly better than the TTC algorithm and the Crawler algorithm. $C_2$ also outperforms $C_3$ when considering the minimum rank (upper part of Figure \ref{fig:expeSW_All}).
-The performances of TTC are not surprising since this algorithm implements the best cycle and then discards the resources and the agents involved in the deal.
-This significantly limits the range of possible deals for the remaining agents and tends to disadvantage low-ranked agents.
-On the other hand $C_2$-PW favours low ranked agents and gives more opportunities to these agents to exchange their initial resources.
-Higher minimum ranks are then obtained.
-However, it can be observed that even when the $C_2$-U heuristics is considered, swap-deals outperform the TTC algorithm.
-Indeed, even $C_2$-U gives more opportunities for the agents with low-ranked resources to perform some improving deals.
+\revisedC{Regarding the minimum rank---Figures \ref{fig:expeSW_All}(a) and \ref{fig:expeSW_All}(b)---a first observation} is that $M_2$-U performs significantly better than TTC and Crawler algorithm (which give similar results).
+The poor performances of these procedures, not designed for this purpose, are not surprising: they typically leave some agents with very little opportunities to be involved in a cycle-deal.
+For instance, by selecting top-trading cycles, TTC can remove all the agents involved once a deal is implemented, thus significantly limiting the range of possible deals for the remaining agents.
+On the other hand, as discussed, $M_2$-PW favours low ranked agents and gives more opportunities to these agents to exchange their initial resources.

-It can also be observed that $C_3$ improves very little over $C_2$ when considering the same heuristics (uniform selection of the exchanges in this case).
-In fact, slightly increasing the size of the deals leads to few improvements while it raises more complex coordination issues.
+\revisedC{Regarding the average rank of the outcomes obtained by the different procedures---Figures \ref{fig:expeSW_All}(c) and \ref{fig:expeSW_All}(d)---}swap dynamics slightly outperform TTC and Crawler under both cultures.

-We then studied the average rank of the outcomes obtained by the different procedures (lower part of Figure \ref{fig:expeSW_All}).
-It can first be observed that $C_2$ also gives very good results when considering the average rank and $C_2$-PW outperforms all the other methods.
-All methods provide outcomes with high average rank (above $89\%$ under IC-SP and above $96\%$ under UP-SP).
-In particular $C_2$ outperforms TTC and the Crawler under both cultures.
-Again, it can be noticed that there is no significant difference between $C_2$ and $C_3$ when considering the same heuristics and there is no interest to consider slightly larger deals.
+Finally, it can also be observed that $M_3$-U shows no significant difference with $M_2$-U under the same heuristics (uniform selection of the exchanges), either for the average or minimum rank: slightly increasing the size of the deals leads raises complex coordination issues with no evidence of improvements in terms of welfare.

-These experiments promote the relevance of the $C_2$ procedure: besides being simple to implement, $C_2$ also provides very good results both in terms of average rank and minimum rank.
+These experiments promote the relevance of swap dynamics: besides being simple to implement, they also provide very good results both in terms of average and minimum rank, close to the optimal when individual rationality is enforced.
+For the minimum rank and under UP-SP, we observed that our history-based swap dynamics may incur a significant cost, even though better allocations would be reachable by swaps (this was shown by comparison to a more specifically designed, not history-based, selection heuristic).